tango-controls/rfc/7/Pipe.md

 ![](pipe_Tango_9.png)

-> **V10 NOTE:** Attribute being a corner case of a Pipe MUST be implemented as a derivative of a Pipe.
+> **V10 NOTE:** Attribute being a corner case of a Pipe can be considered as a derivative of a Pipe.

 ### Pipe events